 Knitted fleece, pile fleece, high loft fleece, bipolar fleece, micro fleece, stretch fleece, hard fleece, waffle fleece, fleece in various weights (100g/m², 200g/m², 300g/m², etc.), there are countless designations for different kinds of fleece, some of which are irrelevant.
 We will only examine the most important ones so that you can make a sensible choice.

 The traditional fleece is usually made of polyester and very soft on the inside as well as the outside.
 It is made in different weights.
 Weights around 200g/m² are most common.
 These jackets are nice and warm and perfect for wearing underneath outer jackets.
-They are usually come in the form of inner jackets for 3-in-1 jackets.
+They usually come in the form of inner jackets for 3-in-1 jackets.
 Lighter fleece jackets made of thinner fabrics serve as mid layers for strenuous physical activities (micro fleece).
 Some of these jackets are made of fabrics with grid-like pattern, which increases their breathability and stability.
 At the same time, it provides better moisture management.
 These models are called waffle fleece jackets.
 You’ll often find waffle fleece in the form of Pontetorto Tecnostretch.

-Knitted fleece has a weight of approximately 200g/m² and a design reminiscent of a knitted pullover.
+Knitted fleece has a weight of approximately 200g/m² and a design reminiscent of a knitted jumper.
 Despite its urban look, it is functional as well.
 Most jackets made of knitted fleece come with a hood and a somewhat more casual fit.
 It looks fantastic, but bipolar fleece looks just as good.
-Its fashionable outer surface is somewhat rougher, but it’s interior is rather conventional.
+Its fashionable outer surface is somewhat rougher, but its interior is rather conventional.
 These jackets are rather heavy and have a thick layer of insulation, but are also pretty uncommon.

 High loft fleece is a nice and fluffy type of fleece (also known as teddy fleece).
 Even though such jackets are rather lightweight, they are also quite warm because of their very long and fine polyester fibres.
 Therefore, even thin jackets are well-insulated.
 These fluffy little jackets are just as suitable for physical activities as they are for the couch.

-Smooth-face fleece Jackets are the most versatile types of fleece.
+Smooth-face fleece jackets are the most versatile types of fleece.
 The so-called stretch fleece comes with a Hardface outer.
 It is made of polyester, polyamide, and elastane.
 These jackets are nice and soft on the inside.
 On the outside, they are tough and wind resistant (to varying degrees).
 This allows you to wear the relatively tight-fitting jacket for a variety of activities because it is suitable for rucksacks, light breezes, and those particularly strenuous physical activities that require a lot of freedom of movement.
 Polartec is a name you should remember if you are interested in one of these jackets.
 Make sure to check out Polartec Power Stretch, Polartec Power Stretch Pro, Thermal Pro, and Power Dry as well.
-The so-called Hardfleece jackets are woven on the outside and so robust that they’ll remind you of a softshell jackets.
-They are made of a water repellent and nearly windproof material.
+The so-called Hardfleece jackets are woven on the outside and so robust that they’ll remind you of softshell jackets.
+They are made of a water-repellent and nearly windproof material.

 Fit, recommended use, and features of fleece jackets

 Depending on your needs, you should choose a somewhat more casual or tight-fitting fleece jacket.
-A general rule for layering functional textiles: The tighter it is, the more breathable it will be.
+A general rule for layering functional textiles: the tighter it is, the more breathable it will be.
 However, your jacket should not be too tight because you obviously still want it to be well-insulated and not restrict your freedom of movement

 Urban jackets such as those made of knitted fleece, high loft fleece, bipolar fleece, and very thick fabric (250g/m² and more) often have a more relaxed fit, since they are designed for everyday use.
 They are comfortable to wear for sports, at home, and before and after exercising.
 Make sure your jacket is wide enough to wear a jumper underneath it.

 Classic 200g/m² models as well as micro fleece and waffle fleece jackets feature a regular, athletic fit and are usually worn on top of a layer of functional clothing and underneath a weatherproof or insulated jacket.
 The thickest is not always the warmest.
 Therefore, you should not buy a fleece jacket that is really wide.
-It is always better to wear a thin, long-sleeved functional shirt underneath it instead of a heavy pullover.
+It is always better to wear a thin, long-sleeved functional shirt underneath it instead of a heavy jumper.
 Such jackets are just as commonly worn for skiing, trekking and hillwalking.
 They can be worn as versatile and warm everyday clothing as well.

 Slim-fitting stretch fleece jackets are definitely the sportiest of fleeces.
 They offer moderate weather protection and outstanding temperature management and drying properties.
 Since the elastane serves to provide a lot of flexibility, these jackets should fit tightly.
 Such jackets are most often worn for endurance sports, mountaineering, climbing, and skiing.